Homological- and analytical-preserving serendipity framework for polytopal complexes, with application to the DDR method: Introduction

-Inspired by these recent results, we tackle in this paper the issue of compatible serendipity polytopal complexes from a broader perspective.
-Specifically, we start by constructing an abstract framework that, given two complexes connected by graded maps, identifies a set of requirements on the serendipity operators that enable the transfer of all the relevant homological and analytical results from one complex to the other.
-In particular, the properties we identify ensure that the original and serendipity complexes have the same cohomologies, even in the case of non-exact complexes due to non-trivial topologies of the domain.
-Moreover, the identification of sufficient conditions for the preservation of analysis results such as Poincar\'e inequalities, primal and adjoint consistency, etc. in a general nonconforming setting seems to be an entirely new result (in a conforming setting, the preservation of such properties is significantly easier).
 This general framework is specifically adapted to the situation where one complex is a reduced version of the other, and the graded connecting maps are extensions/reductions which transfer properties from the full complex to the reduced one.
-This framework then enables us to derive a serendipity version (hereafter referred to as ``SDDR'') of the DDR complex of \cite{Di-Pietro.Droniou:21*2}.
+This framework then enables us to derive a serendipity version (hereafter referred to as SDDR) of the DDR complex of \cite{Di-Pietro.Droniou:21*2}.
 The SDDR complex hinges on novel serendipity operators that rely on the same construction for both the discrete $H^1$ and $\bvec{H}(\CURL)$ spaces, and that enable the reduction of both faces and element DOFs.
 The fulfillment of the requirements identified in the abstract framework ensures that the full panel of homological and analytical results derived in \cite{Di-Pietro.Droniou:21*2} transfers to the serendipity DDR complex.
-The new DDR complex is extremely efficient as it combines the use of higher-order reconstructions, typical of DDR, with serendipity on both faces and elements.
-The DOFs count therefore compares favorably to existing polytopal de Rham complexes \cite{Beirao-da-Veiga.Brezzi.ea:16,Beirao-da-Veiga.Brezzi.ea:18*1,Beirao-da-Veiga.Dassi.ea:21,Di-Pietro.Droniou.ea:20,Di-Pietro.Droniou:21*1}, but also to finite elements on hexahedra (while being very close, although slightly higher, on tetrahedra); see Table \ref{tab:dof.count} below.
-Serendipity versions of finite elements on cubical meshes have been recently explored with a DOF count comparable to the present construction (see, e.g., \cite{Gillette.Hu.ea:20} and references therein), but an analysis and shape functions only presented for the lowest-order degree.
-The method discussed here is more general as it applies to general polyhedral elements, and is additionally designed so as to preserve the commutation properties between the interpolator and discrete differential operators discussed in \cite[Section 3.5]{Di-Pietro.Droniou:21*2}.
-Having clarified the requirements for compatible serendipity techniques through an abstract framework also enables us to provide an answer to an open question left in \cite{Beirao-da-Veiga.Brezzi.ea:17}, namely whether it is possible to perform DOF reduction on the $\bvec{H}(\DIV)$ discrete spaces in a compatible manner.
-Specifically, we prove in this paper that such a reduction is not possible as it would violate crucial requirements of the discrete complex.
+The new SDDR complex is extremely efficient as it combines two DOFs-reduction strategies: the use of higher-order reconstructions, inherent to DDR and akin to the enhancement techniques in VEM, and serendipity on both faces and elements.
+The DOFs count therefore compares favorably to existing polytopal de Rham complexes \cite{Beirao-da-Veiga.Brezzi.ea:16,Beirao-da-Veiga.Brezzi.ea:18*1,Beirao-da-Veiga.Dassi.ea:22,Di-Pietro.Droniou.ea:20,Di-Pietro.Droniou:21*1}, but also to finite elements on hexahedra (while being very close, although slightly higher, on tetrahedra).
+The achieved DOFs reduction for the discrete counterparts of the spaces $H^1(T)$ and $\Hcurl{T}$, when the element $T$ is a tetrahedron or a hexahedron and polynomial degrees $k$ between 1 and 3 are considered, is summarised in Table \ref{tab:summary.reduction} (see also Table \ref{tab:dof.count} for further details and a comparison with classical finite element spaces for $k=0,1,2$); serendipity procedures do not achieve any DOFs reduction for the lowest approximation order $k=0$, where internal DOFs are not present.
+We also represent in Figure \ref{fig:dofs} the degrees of freedom on a triangular and pentagonal face (the later being a typical face in a Voronoi tessellation, as the ones used in the tests of Section \ref{sec:tests}).